postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 &ast;&ast; Enterprise and Professional plans only

-> **Postman Support Users**.
+> **Postman support users**.
 Members with a Developer or Super Admin role consume a paid slot on your team.
-Team members who have only Admin or Billing roles become Support Users and don’t consume paid slots.
-Your team can have two Support Users.
+Team members who have only Admin or Billing roles become support users and don’t consume paid slots.
+Your team can have two support users.

 ### Managing team roles